waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

 The query answer will be stored in your "Downloads" directory in file named "interpreter" which gets an incremental number for each new query.

  **Transactions.log file:**
-Your queries are saved in this file; if you forget or misplace a query you wrote, look for it in this file.
+ This log file can be qualified as a tool, your queries are saved in this file; if you forget or misplace a query you wrote, look for it in this file.

 ### Overpass Turbo